-Liver cancer is the most common cancer in the world.
+Malignancies confined to the liver are one of the most common forms of cancer.
 There are two basic types of the disease:

 primary liver cancer originates in the tissues of the liver itself, while metastatic liver cancer occurs when cancer cells spread from other parts of the body, most commonly from the stomach, pancreas, breast or lung.
 Ultimately, about a third